-If you’re curious about what your equity is but aren’t ready to work with a professional, you can also search your address on a real estate website for an estimated value.
+If you’re curious about what your equity is, you can search your address on a real estate website for an estimated value.

-Lenders use what’s called the loan-to-value ratio (LTV) to determine your eligibility for a loan.
-Most require an LTV of 85% or lower.
-To calculate your LTV, divide the loan balance by the appraised value and multiple by 100.
+Lenders use what’s called the loan-to-value (LTV) ratio to determine your eligibility for a loan.
+Most require an LTV ratio of 85% or lower.
+To calculate your LTV ratio, divide the loan balance by the appraised value and multiply by 100.

 How much equity should I have in my home before selling?